OHNLP/AgingNLP/delirium/README.md

 ```

 ### Refine
-Due to institutional-specific heterogeneity, we recommend 1) conducting local evaluation, 2) refining the keywords, 3) implementing a section detection algorithm based on the structure of clinical notes.
+Due to the institutional-specific heterogeneity, after deplying the algorithm, we recommend 1) conducting local evaluation through manual chart review, 2) refining the keywords, 3) implementing a section detection algorithm based on the structure of clinical notes.
 Additional information the NLP deployment and evaluation process can be found at: https://github.com/OHNLP/annotation-best-practices